laravel/jetstream-docs/2.x/features/password-update.md

 The `App\Actions\Fortify\UpdateUserPassword` class will be invoked when the user updates their password.
 This action is responsible for validating the input and updating the user's password.

 This action utilizes the `App\Actions\Fortify\PasswordValidationRules` trait to determine the validation rules that will be applied to the password.
-Customizing this trait will uniformly affect the validation rules applied to the password when the user registers, resets their password, or updates their password.
+Customizing this trait will uniformly affect the validation rules applied to the password when the user registers, resets or updates their password.

 ### Password Validation Rules